Q5 3.0t Gets the Flush Wheel Look

 - Amazon affiliate links were used in this post

 First off, we have been running the EPL Stage 1 and TCU tune for the past few weeks.
 We absolutely love it and the wife is already ready to go dual pulley asap.
+I think I would rather go the route of a oversized 200mm+ crank pulley rather than, messing with the supercharger pulley.
 We will see about that.
+Likely a summer project.

 For lighting we got 3000k yellow HIDs installed in the fog lamps which is a must in our rainy Pacific Northwest weather.
 Also soon there will be some new 5000k Morimoto D3s bulbs going into the headlamps.
 Looks like the previous owner did not replace the bulb in pairs so they are mismatching in colors.